RKKOYA/LegacyTrack/README.md

 `Java 1.21.8`

 ## Installation
 1. Navigate to the releases on the right to download the specified release version.
-You should be getting a .zip file containing the files found in this repository.
+You should be getting a .zip file.
-2. Unzip the .zip file and you should be getting two folders with the same name as the .zip file.
-LegacyTrack is the base resource pack and LegacyTrackC is the creative mode addon.
+2. Unzip the .zip file and you should be getting two zipped folders; one for LegacyTrack and the other for LegacyTrackC.
+Each zipped folder contains the neceessary resource pack files.
-3.
-4.
-5.
+3. Move those .zip folders over to the minecraft resourcepacks folder.
+4. In the game, navigate to options -> resourcepacks and load LegacyTrack during survival mode.
+In creative mode, load LegacyTrackC on top of LegacyTrack; unload LegacyTrackC when switching back to survival mode.

 ## How it works
 Sound events are used in Minecraft to indicate what sound file to use (e.g.: on creative mode, the music.creative sound event is used to play background music that belongs to that event).